Study Abroad Scholarship Opportunities

 Scholarships are administered by foreign governments and outside organizations to help support students who wish to study overseas.
 Private scholarships can be for students in specific majors or those wishing to study in certain regions of the world.
 Use the resources below to explore private means of funding study abroad scholarships.

 The Foundation for Global Scholars focuses on funding students that intend to use their study abroad experience to make an impact at home.
-The foundation is currently accepting scholarships for the Globally Remarkable Intentional Talent (GRIT) program, with an application deadline of February 19, 2016.
+The foundation is currently accepting scholarships for the Globally Remarkable Intentional Talent (GRIT) program, with an application deadline in February.

 FEA scholarships give students funding for academic year, semester, or short term study programs.
 Applicants from groups underrepresented in study abroad and those destined for non-traditional locations are given preference, in an effort to make the demographics of U.S. undergraduates studying abroad reflect the rich diversity of the U.S. population.
-Applications for the 2016-2017 academic year are due January 2017.
+Applications for the 2018-2019 academic year are due in January.

 Japan-US Friendship Commission, an independent federal agency promoting mutual understanding between the United States and Japan, in an effort to highlight public/ private partnerships and to promote study abroad in Japan by American undergraduates, initiated the Bridging Project scholarship program and established the US-Japan Bridging Foundation to accept contributions.

 BUTEX awards students studying in the United Kingdom at partner institutions £500 for their study period.
 Awards are not administered until students arrive at their host university.
 To apply, students either design a poster promoting study abroad or write a 250 word essay on "5 Things I Wouldn't Study Abroad Without."
-The deadline for the 2016-2017 academic year is June 15, 2017.
+The deadline for the upcoming academic year is usually in mid-June.

 The purpose of the DAAD is to support students wishing to study abroad in Germany.
 Students are able to fund study, thesis research, or internships for a 4 - 10 month period.
 Students must be at least in their third year of study at their home institution, but do not need to have German language proficiency.
 Recipients are awarded a monthly stipend of €650.
-The application deadline for the 2016-2017 academic year is January 31, 2017.
+The application deadline for the upcoming academic year is January 31.

 The Whitaker Program supports biomedical engineers (and bioengineers), from graduating seniors through post-doctorates, in conducting high-quality research or study overseas.